 - Coinbase Commerce: Connects with Coinbase wallet and works with popular ecommerce platforms such as Shopify and WooCommerce

-- Coinspaid: Gateway that accepts over 30 cryptocurrencies and can deposit funds as US dollars, euros, and British pounds right into your bank account
+- Coinspaid: Gateway that accepts over 30 cryptocurrency payment options and can deposit funds as US dollars, euros, and British pounds right into your bank account

-- Open source API: If you use a crypto platform that offers an open source API, like you’ll often find with self-hosted wallets, you can integrate this with your website using custom HTML code.
-The upside here is that you have more control over the look, feel, and functionality, though it requires technical resources that not every small business has access to.
+- Open source API: If you use a crypto platform that offers an open source API, as you’ll often find with self-hosted wallets, you can integrate this with your website using custom HTML code.
+The upside here is that you have more control over the look, feel, and functionality, though it requires technical resources that not every small business can access.

-- Plugin/app: Depending on your ecommerce platform, there may be an integration available.
-Crypto integrations make it easy to get set up because they take care of all the technicality for you.
+- Plugin/app: Depending on your ecommerce platform, an integration may be available.
+Crypto integrations make it easy to set up because they cover all the technicalities for you.
 It’s simply a matter of downloading the plugin or app and installing it on your website.

 Step 4: Offer In-person Crypto Payments

-In-store shoppers can reap the benefits of being able to pay in cryptocurrency as well—if you let them.
-There are many options to use some of the above platforms to handle in-person crypto payment.
+In-store shoppers can also reap the benefits of being able to pay in cryptocurrency—if you let them.
+There are many options to use some of the above platforms to handle in-person crypto payments.
 Consider adding a crypto-compatible QR code scanner or NFC terminal for in-store checkout.
 If you use a mobile POS, you may also be able to integrate crypto payments with your existing system—if it supports them.
 Note that Coingate comes with a full crypto/bitcoin POS system.

 Pros & Cons of Accepting Bitcoin & Other Crypto Payments